LoganStreet/LoganStreet/README.md

 I'm an asipiring tech professional, always eager to learn and explore new technologies.
 I enjoy working on interesting and appliable projects that help with everyday life.

-- 🔭 I’m currently working on Python, JS, and Cloud focused projects.
+- 🔭 I’m currently working on Python, Linux, and Cloud focused projects.
 - 🌱 I’m currently learning Python/ Javascript through personal projecs, and backend developement.
 - 💬 Ask me about Business principles, Cyber Security, and Telemetry Data.
 - 📫 How to reach me: Street.mgmt@gmail.com.